emilyvertosick/Statistics-Course/docs/03-week3.md

 ## [1] -33.417
 ```

 You don't need to worry about the t statistic or degrees of freedom (df).
-The numbers you are most interested in are the p value, the group means, and the 95% confidence interval.
+The numbers you are most interested in are the p-value, the group means, and the 95% confidence interval.

 Now we haven’t discussed the 95% confidence interval yet, but think of it in simple terms as a plausible range of true values of the difference between means.
 In this data, the average horsepower is 33.4 higher in cars with an automatic transmission, but it could be that, in fact, the true horsepower is between 16.3 lower or 83.1 higher in the automatic group vs the manual group.